Benchmark / Asset-First Evaluation / Bounded Phase 2 Solo Formation / Challengeable Claim

 Benchmark over branding

 This is not a slogan about status.
-It is a claim about leverage, build burden, and how much organization-scale output can now be compressed.
+It is a review claim about leverage, formation/reconstruction burden, and how much organization-scale candidate output can now be compressed.

 Bring a stronger case.
 But bring it properly.